-There is certainly no debate regarding how well Brexit was initially and in currently being handled, however its imperative that we look towards the future in a more positive light than what is currently being portrayed in a myriad of different media outlets.
+There is certainly no debate regarding how well Brexit was initially and is currently being handled, however, it’s imperative that we look towards the future in a more positive light than what is currently being portrayed in a myriad of different media outlets.
 Brexit has caused a wave of uncertainty for many sectors in the country including finance and banking, retail, education and property and rightly so, but really and truly how much will Brexit impact investment in UK real estate?

-But the reality here is, what Brexit will mean for the real estate sector is continuing to unfold daily, and much is still unknown – we need to be prepared for the unexpected.
-This level of uncertainty is clearly having an impact on the industry’s attitudes towards investing in the UK.
-However, these attitudes still vary from investor to investor according to a range of different factors such as the origin of capital, investment strategy and their own personal opinions on the European Union and Brexit itself.
+But the reality here is, what Brexit will mean for the real estate sector is continuing to unfold day by day and much is still unknown – people need to be prepared for the unexpected to take place, good or bad.
+This level of uncertainty is clearly having an impact on industry attitudes towards investing, however, these attitudes still vary from investor to investor according to a range of different factors such as the origin of capital, personal opinions on the European Union and investment strategy.
 This small sample of global real estate investors, albeit with a combined real estate portfolio of $600 billion (USD), is by no means conclusive.
-Yet, it does suggest investors are split when it comes to the future merits of investment in UK property.
+Yet, it does suggest investors are split when it comes to the future merits of an investment in UK property.
 Conversations in the market indicate that division over sentiment is driven, at least in part, by whether Brexit is viewed as an opportunity or as a threat.
 With Article 50 now triggered, the uncertainty that follows is likely to prolong this polarisation.

-The factors that make London attractive to occupiers remain in place and are not going to change overnight language, timezone, transparency, rule of law, an established ecosystem of expertise and a history of adapting to global change.
+The factors that make London attractive to occupiers remain in place and are not going to change overnight; language, timezone, transparency, rule of law, an established ecosystem of expertise and a history of adapting to global change are all elements that play well into this.
 Furthermore, there are questions over whether other European financial centres could realistically absorb the vast financial services sector should these businesses look to move jobs out of the City.
 Decisions about the future structure of businesses and their locations will undoubtedly be based on the expected out-turn of the Brexit negotiations, with particular attention on market access.

 London recently overtook New York globally among real estate investors, showing that once again Brexit is not too much of a concern.
 The annual survey of the Association of Foreign Investors in Real Estate asked its members, who are estimated to have more than $2 trillion in real estate assets under management, to rank markets by various measures, such as stability and opportunity for capital appreciation.
 It turns out that foreign investors seem to be less worried about the impact of Britain’s exit from the European Union than they were a year ago, association Chairman Edward M. Casal said in a statement, referring to London’s jump from third to first place.